The Rampion 2 proposal has been approved

 Thousands of extra ancillary vehicles.

-Spronketts Lane and Picts Lane (both single-track) are likely to be cut-throughs to avoid traffic jams on the A272.
-This would be incredibly dangerous for all involved.
-Kent Street is proposed as an access route, however being a single-track lane with mud verges and a narrow bridge, it is totally unsuitable.
+Local lanes are likely to be cut-throughs to avoid traffic jams on the A272.
+This will be incredibly dangerous for all involved.
+Kent Street is proposed to be an access route, however being a single-track lane with mud verges and a narrow bridge, it is totally unsuitable.

 Read More here